tsunami416604/azure-docs.hu-hu/articles/hdinsight/domain-joined/domain-joined-authentication-issues.md

 ### <a name="issue"></a>Probléma

-A Job/HDFS parancs végrehajtása a `TokenNotFoundException`következő okból meghiúsult:.
+A feladatok/HDFS parancs `TokenNotFoundException`miatt meghiúsul.

 ### <a name="cause"></a>Ok